-The property is required to maintain a waiting list of all applicants that submit a completed application.
-Applicants must be placed on the waiting list and selected from the waiting list even in situations where there are vacancies and the application is processed upon receipt.
+The property is required to maintain a waiting list of all applicants who submit a completed application.
+Applicants must be placed on the waiting list and selected from it even in situations where there are vacancies, and the application is processed upon receipt.
 This procedure is necessary to ensure the complete and accurate processing of all documentation for all applicants.